 You could risk a HMRC fine if you pay your tax late, file your tax return after the deadline, or provide inaccurate information.

 To pay, you must log into your HMRC account and choose a payment method, including online payment, direct debit, company credit card, or via your bank.
 You can also make payments over the phone.

 You can't use a private credit card, and you can no longer pay at a Post Office.

 VAT is a tax that's added to most goods and services.
 Most things attract the standard VAT rate of 20%, but some - including children's car seats and home energy - have a reduced rate of 5%.

 If your company is VAT-registered, you must charge your customers VAT on top of your prices.
 But you'll also be able to reclaim VAT that you pay on business expenses.

-Companies don't have to register for VAT unless their annual taxable turnover exceeds the VAT threshold, which in 2021-22 is £85,000.
+Companies don't have to register for VAT unless their annual taxable turnover exceeds the VAT threshold, which is £85,000 until 31 March 2024.